I'll be able to have these paintings framed for UK addresses, for an extra cost that will depend on the size of painting.

 My plein-air painting schedule (Bottom of this page)

-New batches of scenic paintings become available regularly in summer – less frequently in winter, because I'm just not hardy enough to paint outside a lot when it's cold!
+New batches of scenic paintings become available regularly in summer – usually (2019 has been disappointing) – less frequently in winter, because I'm just not hardy enough to paint outside a lot when it's cold!

 These unique original paintings will often be offered, exclusively, here on this website first, before they're for sale from a gallery, or exhibition.
 These original landscapes will be for sale unframed and postage within the UK will be included